Good girl art: History

 During this period, GGA also found its way into newspaper comic strips.
 One of the early examples of good girl art was Russell Stamm's Invisible Scarlet O'Neil, a superhero often depicted in lingerie.

 Use of the phrase has since expanded to indicate a style of artwork in which female characters in comic books, cartoons, and covers for digest magazines, paperbacks and pulp magazines are shown in gratuitously provocative or suggestive (and sometimes very improbable) situations and locations, such as outer space.
 The artwork sometimes involves bondage or damsel-in-distress scenarios.

+In the United Kingdom, the genre of good girl art was also popularized by several notable artists.
+Arthur Ferrier, renowned for his work in British magazines such as Blighty and his comic strip Our Dumb Blonde, was a prominent figure.
+Norman Pett gained fame through his creation of Jane, a comic strip character who became an iconic figure in British pop culture during World War II, often credited with boosting morale among troops.
+Reginald Heade brought a distinctly British flair to good girl art as one of the finest British pulp fiction cover artists.

-Two creators of GGA for science fiction magazine covers were Earle Bergey (Startling Stories, Thrilling Wonder Stories) and Harold W. McCauley (Imagination, Fantastic Adventures).
+Two creators of GGA for science fiction magazine covers were Earle K. Bergey (Startling Stories, Thrilling Wonder Stories) and Harold W. McCauley (Imagination, Fantastic Adventures).
 In the '70s pulp fiction, Hector Garrido drew the GGA book covers of The Baroness spy thriller series by Paul Kenyon and The Destroyer men's adventure pulp novels by Warren Murphy and Richard Sapir.

-In 1985, Bill Pearson edited and published Good Girls, a collection of artwork by himself, Vince Alascia, Richard Bassford, John Beatty, Stan Drake, Brad W. Foster, Frank Frazetta, Frank Godwin, V. T. Hamlin Roy Krenkel, Bob McLeod, Ed Paschke, Willy Pogany, Trina Robbins, Wally Wood, Mike Zeck and others.
+In 1985, Bill Pearson edited and published Good Girls, a collection of artwork by himself, Vince Alascia, Richard Bassford, John Beatty, Stan Drake, Brad W. Foster, Frank Frazetta, Frank Godwin, V. T. Hamlin, Roy Krenkel, Bob McLeod, Ed Paschke, Willy Pogany, Trina Robbins, Wally Wood, Mike Zeck and others.

-From 1990-2001, AC Comics published 19 issues of Pearson's Good Girl Art Quarterly (incorporating several issues of Good Girl Comics), featuring a mixture of photos and new comics with reprints of vintage stories.
+From 1990 to 2001, AC Comics published 19 issues of Pearson's Good Girl Art Quarterly (incorporating several issues of Good Girl Comics), featuring a mixture of photos and new comics with reprints of vintage stories.
 Other artists in the series include Nina Albright, Dick Ayers, Frank Bolle, Gill Fox, Jack Kamen, Bob Lubbers, Pete Morisi, and Bob Powell.